 AKC = American Kennel Club – herding dog

-The organizations that have recently recognized the Catahoula Leopard as an official designer breed dog are.
+The organizations that have recently recognized the Catahoula Leopards are as an official designer breed dog.

 United Kennel Club – UKC

 The Catahoula Leopard Dog ranges in size from medium to very large.
 A Catahoula Leopard Dog should be completely free of any exaggerated feature that impedes its ability to work.
 This breed is extremely athletic in appearance, looking lean and intensely muscular without ever looking either rangy or stocky.